 NOTE: You are encouraged to contact an academic advisor at 763-433-1230 for course planning assistance and information about transfer credit evaluation and transfer options.

-CNET 1100 Introduction to Information Technology 3 CNET 1212 Client Operating System 3 CNET 1213 Server Operating Systems 3 CNET 2110 Principles of IT Secruity 3 CNET 2114 Fundamentals of Linux/UNIX 3 CNET 2125* System Virtualization 3 BUS 1103 Human Relations in the Workplace 3 BUS 1119 Database Management using Microsoft Access 3
+BUS 1103 Human Relations in the Workplace 3 CNET 1100 Introduction to Information Technology 3 CNET 1105 Introduction to Cybersecurity 1 CNET 1212 Client Operating System 3 CNET 1213* Server Operating Systems 3 CNET 2110* Principles of IT Secruity 3 CNET 2114 Fundamentals of Linux/UNIX 3 CNET 2125 System Virtualization 3

 Complete a minimum of 15 credits in at least three of the ten goal areas of the Minnesota Transfer Curriculum (MnTC) including the courses listed below.
 1. Communication ENGL 1120* OR 1121* 4 CMST 1110 OR CMST 2215 OR CMST 2220 3 2.
 Critical Thinking 3.
 Natural Science 4.
 Mathematical/Logical Reasoning MATH 1200* OR PHIL 1105 3 5.
 History/Social/Behavioral Sciences ECON 2205 3 6.
 Humanities/Fine Arts 7.
 Human Diversity 8.
 Global Perspective 9.
 Ethical/Civic Responsibility 10.
 People and the Environment